 Barker is pleased to offer the following Scholarships:

 - Barker College Council Scholarships - open to all candidates.
-These Scholarship offers up to 100% for Academic Tuition only, the amount awarded is at the discretion of the panel.
+These Scholarships offer up to 100% for Academic Tuition only, the amount awarded is at the discretion of the panel.

 - Barker College Music Scholarships - open to candidates with a high level of instrumental competency.
 Successful candidates will be expected to participate in the cocurricular music program.
-This is a 50% Scholarship for Academic Tuition only and up to 100% Instrument Tuition.
+The value of this scholarship can be between 50% - 100% for Academic Tuition and up to 100% Instrument Tuition.